Syringodium filiforme: Climate change

 Manatee seagrasses are a flowering plant that thrives in shallow saltwater around the coast of Florida.
-Worldwide Manatee seagrass is experiencing global decline due to ever changing events in their environment.
-These descendants of terrestrial plants that were able to survive over 65 million years of evolution are now facing being wiped from the planet due to climate change and other anthropogenic factors.Currently under the IUCN these plants are red listed as least concern (Short, Frederick T. et al., 2011).
+Worldwide, manatee seagrass is experiencing a global decline due to ever-changing events in its environment.
+These descendants of terrestrial plants that were able to survive over 65 million years of evolution are now facing being wiped from the planet due to climate change and other anthropogenic factors.
+Currently, under the IUCN, these plants are listed as of least concern (Short, Frederick T. et al., 2011).

-As of 2010 there were 10 seagrass species at high risk of extinction.
+As of 2010, there were 10 seagrass species at high risk of extinction.
 While three were considered endangered.
 With seagrass species loss comes biodiversity loss.
 This paper studies not only human impact on seagrass beds but also global climate change and how changing environments are impacting seagrasses worldwide (Short, Frederick T. et al., 2011).
-Understanding the importance of manatee grass will help direct towards saving them from global climate change.
-Seagrass meadows provide many ecological importance's and rank one of the highest ecosystems on the earth.
-The roots and rhizomes of seagrasses stabilise sediments and prevent erosion to the land.
+Understanding the importance of manatee grass will help direct efforts towards saving them from global climate change.
+Seagrass meadows provide many ecological benefits and rank among the highest ecosystems on the earth.
+The roots and rhizomes of seagrasses stabilise sediments and prevent erosion of the land.
 Their leaves filter suspended nutrients from the water column.
-This in turn links them to coral reefs, mangroves, salt marshes, and even oyster reefs (Bjork, Mats, et al.).
+This, in turn,n links them to coral reefs, mangroves, salt marshes, and even oyster reefs (Bjork, Mats, et al.).

-Seagrasses are distributed through six main global bioregions; Temperate North Atlantic, Tropical Atlantic, Mediterranean, Temperate North Pacific, Tropical Indo-Pacific and Temperate Southern Oceans.
-Throughout all regions they are used as medicine, food, and their main source of contribution to humans is their sediment trapping and binding capacities.
+Seagrasses are distributed through six main global bioregions: Temperate North Atlantic, Tropical Atlantic, Mediterranean, Temperate North Pacific, Tropical Indo-Pacific and Temperate Southern Oceans.
+Throughout all regions, they are used as medicine, food, and their main source of contribution to humans is their sediment-trapping and binding capacities.
 The leaves act as a trap and collect materials brought to the seagrass meadows.
-In turn this helps keep the ecosystem clear and clean of any material (Bjork, Mats, et al.).
+In turn, this helps keep the ecosystem clear and clean of any material (Bjork, Mats, et al.).